zhullyb/monyhar/monyhar/docs/testing/test_executable_api.md

 ## Introduction

-This document defines the API that test executables must implement in order to be run on the Chromium continuous integration infrastructure (the [LUCI][2] system using the `monyhar` and `monyhar_trybot` recipes).
+This document defines the API that test executables must implement in order to be run on the Monyhar continuous integration infrastructure (the [LUCI][2] system using the `monyhar` and `monyhar_trybot` recipes).

 *** note
-**NOTE:** This document specifies the existing `isolated_scripts` API in the Chromium recipe.
+**NOTE:** This document specifies the existing `isolated_scripts` API in the Monyhar recipe.
 Currently we also support other APIs (e.g., for GTests), but we should migrate them to use the `isolated_scripts` API.
 That work is not currently scheduled.
 ***